HomeGuides

 Groups & Backreferences

-A group is a captured subsequence of characters which may be used later in the expression with a backreference.
+A group is a captured subsequence of characters that may be used later in the expression with a backreference.

 (...)
 Defines a group.